Skip to content

 FTDI Cable

-You can see really all we are working with here is the green wire which is TX and the black wire is Ground.
-The white and red wires are just shorted together inside the shell, I'm guessing to bring the signal high on the Motorola radio to start/stop programming.
+Really all we're working with here is the green wire (TX) and the black wire (Ground).
+The white and red wires are shorted together inside the shell — I'm guessing to bring the signal high on the Motorola radio to trigger the programming mode.

-So after some internet searches I finally came up with this configuration on the wires
+After some searching I finally came up with this wire configuration:

 Pin 1 Pin 2 Pin 3 Pin 4 Pin 5 Pin 6 Pin 7 Pin 8